drug-design/course/docs/chapters/conformational-analysis.md

 ### Systematic Scanning of All Potential Surfaces

-A simple method for exploring the conformational potential surface can be accomplished by a systematic scanning of all geometries of the molecule.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis/systematic-scanning-all-potential-surfaces-b08d91b8'><i class='fa fa-play' aria-hidden='true'></i></button>A simple method for exploring the conformational potential surface can be accomplished by a systematic scanning of all geometries of the molecule.
 Each point of the surface is geometrically constructed and its energy is calculated.
 This provides comprehensive information about the conformational profile of the molecule.

 ![](https://media.drugdesign.org/course/conformational-analysis/alt5_3_2_0_1.gif){: loading=lazy }

 ### Systematic Scanning is Time Consuming

-However the systematic search becomes rapidly impractical.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis/systematic-scanning-is-time-consuming-7d1cec70'><i class='fa fa-play' aria-hidden='true'></i></button>However the systematic search becomes rapidly impractical.
 For example, the following molecule has 7 rotatable bonds and one non-planar ring.
 If we consider a 10&#176; resolution for each rotatable bond (36 conformers per bond) and 4 conformations for the piperazine ring, the numbers of conformers to generate is: 36x36x36x36x36x36x36x4 which correspond to 300 billion conformers.
 This is unfeasible and impractical.

 ![](https://media.drugdesign.org/course/conformational-analysis/3_3_0_1.png){: loading=lazy }